-Aside from MM, the most closely related theoretical work is Menzio (2005).
-Similar to this paper (but in contrast to MM), it considers a situation in which firms are informed about the current state of productivity and workers are not, and it exhibits equal treatment.
-It uses a bargaining model to show that firms satisfy equal treatment because workers receive, during bargaining, information about deals struck by the firm with other workers; an attempt to offer a higher wage when productivity is high, say, to a new hire, reveals that the firm has a positive shock and is willing to pay more and will cause other workers to re-open negotiations.
+a new hire, reveals that the firm has a positive shock and is willing to pay more and will cause other workers to re-open negotiations.
 In equilibrium, the firm offers a wage to all workers that is the lowest wage consistent with the observed history of the firm (there is a permanent idiosyncratic component).
 There are transitory shocks, but if these are not very persistent, the firm does not respond to them; the cost of responding to a positive shock involves paying all workers extra because of equal treatment, while the benefit in terms of additional hiring and retention is smaller when the shock is not expected to persist for long.
 By contrast, we develop and test a model of asymmetric wage rigidity using an explicit contracting framework.
 Nevertheless, a related logic applies across downswing states in that as the economy improves, the cost of rewarding incumbents along with new hires is greater than any benefit and, therefore, (by incentive compatibility) wages are constant across such states.

 Other related work in which asymmetric information amplifies fluctuations includes Kennan (2010), who develops a model of procyclical information rents to firms: if a privately observed (to firms) component of match surplus has more dispersion when the aggregate state of the economy is better, and bargaining leads to an outcome in which firms capture the informational rent, wages are again relatively rigid, and procyclical rents to employer mean that employment fluctuations are magnified.
-Moen and Rosen (2011) analyse a model of moral hazard (unobservable worker effort) and competitive search and show that it introduces a counter-cyclical element to rents accruing to workers relative to a standard search-matching model, enhancing fluctuations in employment over the cycle.
+Moen and Rosen (2011) analyze a model of moral hazard (unobservable worker effort) and competitive search and show that it introduces a counter-cyclical element to rents accruing to workers relative to a standard search-matching model, enhancing fluctuations in employment over the cycle.
 However, see also Guerrieri (2007) for a model in which workers have private information about match characteristics but which exhibits little amplification.
 Bruegemann and Moscarini (2010) derive a bound on extra employment amplification that can arise in frictional labor markets when there is acyclicality in worker rents (surplus relative to outside options) rather than wages per se, which is weaker than wage acyclicality when, as usual, outside options are procyclical.
-They argue that standard asymmetric bargaining models may achieve rent acyclicality but will not exceed their bound.
+They argue that standard asymmetric bargaining models (where there is asymmetric information about match characteristics rather than an aggregate state) may achieve rent acyclicality but will not exceed their bound.

-For the empirical results, we attempt to identify asymmetric responses by real wages to business cycle up- and downswings, in contrast to the empirical literature on wage stickiness, which typically has looked for evidence of downward real (and also nominal) rigidity by comparing empirical wage-change distributions with notional distributions, i.e., an attempt to capture how wage changes will be distributed in the absence of downward rigidities.
+For the empirical results, we attempt to identify asymmetric responses of real wages to business cycle up- and downswings, in contrast to the empirical literature on wage stickiness, which typically has looked for evidence of downward real (and also nominal) rigidity by comparing empirical wage-change distributions with notional distributions, i.e., an attempt to capture how wage changes will be distributed in the absence of downward rigidities.
 An example is Dickens et al. (2007), who summarize results from the International Wage Flexibility Project.
 They use data from 16 OECD countries and find evidence of wage changes clustered around the expected inflation rate and fewer than the expected number of changes below that rate.
 This and similar evidence points to the existence of some real downward rigidity in individual wage changes in ongoing employment relationships.
 Our approach differs in that we concentrate on the wages of new hires (which are omitted by construction in the usual approach) and look at how wages respond to different phases of the cycle.
-See also Basu and House (2016) for a recent survey of the literature relevant to downward nominal rigidity, which also considers how real labour costs are impacted by rigidities.
+See Basu and House (2016) for a recent survey of the literature relevant to downward nominal rigidity, which also considers how real labour costs are impacted by rigidities.